-This is also one of those tools that helps and gives increasing value the higher scale your blog operatings.
-In other words, if you’re publishing one a month, sure it will be helpful; but if you’re publishing multiple times a week or more, this will be indispensable for scaling out your blog while maintaining editorial quality.
+This is also one of those tools that gives increasing value the higher scale your blog operates.
+In other words, if you’re publishing once a month, surely it will be helpful; but if you’re publishing multiple times a week or more, this will be indispensable for scaling out your blog while maintaining editorial quality.

 Ahrefs is one of my all time favorite blog tools (and really marketing tools in general).

-Its an SEO powerhouse, giving you access to domain analysis, page analysis, backlink reports, and rank tracking.
+It’s an SEO powerhouse, giving you access to domain analysis, page analysis, backlink reports, and rank tracking.
 Those are the core, “typical” SEO reports.
-They go beyond and have all kinds of cool reports like ‘top pages,’ where you can see which pages on a site (yours or a competitor’s) are the most valuable (a combination metric using traffic and CPC).
+They go beyond what’s expected and have all kinds of cool reports like ‘top pages,’ where you can see which pages on a site (yours or a competitor’s) are the most valuable (a combination metric using traffic and CPC).

 Another cool report is “Content Gap,” which lets you see which keywords your competitors rank for, but you don’t.